qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson2.md

 `command` `--flags` `arguments`

-On a higher level we can see this as a sentence like:
+On a higher level, we can see this as a sentence like:

 `verb` `--adjective/adverb` `noun`